Cocoom/Cocoom.github.io/docs/introduction/access.md

-## <iframes>
+## &lt;iframes&gt;

 The Cocoom knowledge base can be divided into several parts and integrated into other applications simply thanks to its iframe catalogue.

 An iframe allows you to display a small part of Cocoom in another page, hiding the navigation elements.

 These integrations can be done on a web page, or in other tools allowing it like Sharepoint and other intranet.